Meet our Chevening Clore Leadership Fellows 2021-2022

 The Clore Leadership Fellowship brings together some of the most creative and dynamic cultural leaders from around the world for a life-changing adventure.
-It is an exceptional opportunity to undertake an individually-tailored leadership programme that has been shaping exceptional cultural leaders for the last 13 years.
+It is an exceptional opportunity to undertake an individually-tailored leadership programme that has been shaping exceptional cultural leaders for over 13 years.

 Eduardo is Artistic Editor of the Museum of Tomorrow in Rio de Janeiro, a technological scientific museum, the most visited in South America, developing exhibitions and experiences with a focus on audience engagement in social themes.
 His exhibitions have included Food for Tomorrow – Feeding 10 Billion, which won a Bronze Medal at The Grands Prix (formerly known as the International Design and Communication Awards).